TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

    .. note::
       Check the doktype of your backend page.
-If you are trying to fetch records from e.g. a folder, the :php:`$cObj->checkPid_badDoktypeList` method will insert the following SQL into your query:
+If you are trying to fetch records from e.g. a sys_folder, the :php:`$cObj->checkPid_badDoktypeList` method will insert the following SQL into your query:

       .. code-block:: sql

       [...]WHERE (`your_requested_table_name`.`uid` = 0) AND [...]

-      Which will always result in an empty query result!
+      Which might result in an empty query result, depending on your records.

 :aspect:`Default`
    :ts:`this`